UniversalDependencies/docs/_u-dep/flat.md

 first one using the `flat` label.
 The assumption is that in these expressions, the `flat` relations are not syntactic head-modifier relations, and that the structural annotation is in principle arbitrary.
 For consistency, UD specifies that the first word of the expression shall be the head of all `flat` dependents.
-These dependents may have other modifiers so long as they are not `flat`.
+These dependents may have other modifiers, including nested `flat` structures.

 Below we describe some of the most common uses of [flat]() across languages.
 Note that semantically equivalent expressions in different languages (or even in the same language) may require a different analysis if sometimes